sondekalboussi/BSAMTBGan/README.md

    Realignment around the indels and base quality qualibration using GATK

-    ark and remove PCR duplicates using picard
+   Mark and remove PCR duplicates using picard

    Merge bam files in case we have one sample with reads coming from different libraries